pandastreet/dorkingbaptistchapel.org.uk/index.md

     url: "http://www.agbcse.org.uk/"
 ---

 > Why not join us?
 A warm welcome awaits!
-See our events page.
+Also see our events page.